 Death and the Maiden is an allegorical motif found in various visual arts, literature and music in which Death appears to a young girl as a deceiver or even as a lover.
 It is related conceptually to the Dance of Death, in so far as a young woman in the flower of youth is shown to be defenseless against the wiles of death.
-However it differs from the tradiotional Dance of Death because its often erotic subtext.
-Indeed, the maiden is often portrayed as naked or scantily dressed.
+However it differs from the traditional Dance of Death because its often erotic subtext.

 The theme of Death and the Maiden was first developed during the Renaissance by the artists Niklaus Manuel (1484-1530) and Hans Baldung Grien (1484-1545), and was then revived as a subject during the Romantic period in the arts of the 19th century.
 The motif inspired Schubert's best known work by the same name.

 The concept of Death and the Maiden is clearly related to the Dance of Death.
 However it more closely explores the mystic and cultural connection between sex and death, between life and non-life.
 In this sense, it can be found in stories of vampires sucking the life force from attractive young women, where the act of biting the neck is clearly given a Freudian double meaning.

 The image that adorns the top of this page is adapted from a medieval painting of death and the maiden.